-In the classroom, students should be respectful of their peers and instructors.
+In the classroom (in person and via zoom), students should be respectful of their peers and instructors.
 All students are expected to conduct themselves on campus and in class so others are not distracted from the pursuit of learning commensurate with their objectives.
 Discourteous or disrespectful behavior will not be tolerated.
 Such behavior may result in a student being required to leave the classroom, and in some cases subjected to disciplinary action.
-Examples of classroom misconduct that will not be tolerated are:
+Examples of misconduct that will not be tolerated are: